 - Selected newsagents, libraries and bookshops

-Online versions of both books are also available to download from the VicRoads website (scroll to the bottom of the page for the download links):
+You can download .pdfs of both books from the VicRoads website (scroll to the bottom of the page for the links):

-Make sure you study the whole book, because the questions on the test are based on all four chapters.
+Make sure you read the whole book, because the questions on the test are based on all four chapters.

 3. Book in for Your Test

-The next step is to make an appointment to take the Learner permit knowledge test.
+Next, make an appointment to take the learner permit knowledge test.

-Car Learner permit tests are held at VicRoads Customer Service Centres (new window).
-To book your car Learner permit test you can either:
+Car learner permit tests are held at VicRoads Customer Service Centres (new window).
+To book you can either:

 - Visit the VicRoads online booking service (new window)